 Can you afford it?

-If you’re contracting out the development and design of an app, you can expect to spend at least $25,000 -- and that’s for a bare-bones app that doesn’t offer much functionality.
+If you’re contracting out the development and design of an app, you can expect to spend anywhere from $5,000 (for a bare-bones app that doesn’t offer much functionality) to $500,000 (for fully-featured app with a beautiful design, unique and compelling content and flawless functionality).
 App development can easily approach the $100,000 range, depending on complexity.
 Bells and whistles are expensive!

 Once your app has launched, it’s going to need care.
 You’ll need to publish updates and squash bugs.
 Who will take care of those tasks?
 An outside developer may require a retainer agreement to maintain your app.
 Meanwhile, your in-house team may need to work quickly to react to tech developments that require adapting your product.

 If you want to discuss the best mobile options for your business, contact a SCORE mentor.
-They’ll be happy to help review your options opportunities to invest in technology tools to help your business grow.
+They’ll be happy to help review your options and guide you toward technology investments that will help your business grow.